 Alan Salpeter has served as lead trial counsel on all types of complex commercial litigation.
 Over four decades, Mr. Salpeter has tried approximately 70 bench and jury trials and argued 20 appeals in federal and state courts throughout the country.
 Mr. Salpeter is a Fellow in the American College of Trial Lawyers (2008) and the International Academy of Trial Lawyers (2009).

 Mr. Salpeter has particular experience relating to securities fraud and consumer class actions; government regulations, investigations, and enforcement actions; cases arising out of mergers and acquisitions; private equity transactions; contests for corporate control; aborted business transactions and business failures; alleged breaches of fiduciary duty and negligence by corporate officers and directors; malpractice suits against accountants, lawyers and consultants; supply contracts; software contracts, cases involving alleged theft of trade secrets; and antitrust issues.
 He also has extensive arbitration and mediation experience.

 Mr. Salpeter has represented clients in virtually every industry, including: insurance, banking and financial institutions, private equity, commercial real estate, computer technology, software, energy, mining, automotive, public accounting, manufacturing, construction, higher education, transportation, food and beverage, shipping, healthcare, retail, and pharmaceuticals.

 Mr. Salpeter is currently an Adjunct Professor, Northwestern Pritzker Law School, teaching "The Strategy of Litigation" (2007 through 2010; 2013 through 2015; 2018, 2019 and 2021); and a Guest Lecturer on Litigation Strategy, University of California/Berkeley, Boalt Hall, 2002 through 2006 and University of Pennsylvania Law School, 2009.

-- Currently representing a Tier I supplier of automotive components in two litigations alleging misappropriation of trade secrets.
+- Currently representing a Tier I supplier of automotive components in litigation alleging misappropriation of trade secrets.